 Hon.
 Joelie Kaernerk: Thank you, Mr. Speaker.
-Thank you, for the member's questions.
-Yes, I understand the question about dealing with grants and contributions.
-It is stated in the policies, that they have been changed in order to enhance program objectives.
+Thank you for the member's questions.
+Yes, I understand the question.
+When we are dealing with the grants and contributions, it is stated here that the policies have been changed accordingly to enhance program objectives.
 Culture and Heritage is trying to make these payments once they get their applicants.

-They have been keeping track of their payments, and hopefully that will stay on the right path for these payments to go ahead when it comes to grants and contributions applicants.
-Hopefully, we'll do well with the grants and contributions when it comes to providing programs to Nunavut communities.
+They have been keeping track of their payments, and hopefully it will stay on the right path for these payments to go ahead when it comes to grants and contributions applicants.
+Hopefully, we will do well with the grants and contributions when it comes to providing programs to Nunavut communities.
 Thank you, Mr. Speaker.